Caching System¶

 Solutions:

 Remember: Caching is the secret to Substation's performance.
-60-80% fewer API calls means your OpenStack cluster thanks you, and your operations are lightning fast.
+With the design target of 60-80% fewer API calls, your OpenStack cluster thanks you, and your operations are lightning fast.

 Cache wisely, operate swiftly.